Porsche 911 GT2: Motorsports

 The GT2 and GT2 Evo were initially campaigned in the BPR Global GT Series as well as several other smaller national series, and earned seven wins in their class out of eleven rounds during their first full BPR season in 1996, as well as a class victory in the 1996 and 1997 24 Hours of Le Mans.
 In the new FIA GT Championship that year, although Porsche faced factory-backed competition from Chrysler, the 911 GT2s managed to win three races.
 By 1998, however, the capabilities of the GT2 were unable to combat the increased number of Chrysler Viper GTS-Rs in the series, earning only a single victory.

 By 1999, the GT2s had been largely overpowered by the Vipers, as well as newcomers Lister.
 Despite this, a GT2 prepared by Roock Racing managed to win the GT2 class at the 24 Hours of Daytona.
 An increase in engine displacement to 3.8 liters in 2000 was unable to help Porsche, and support for the project ended.
 Porsche chose instead to concentrate on the new N-GT category with the GT3-R that same year.
 GT2s continued to be used by private teams until 2004.

 With the launch of the 996 generation GT2, several privateers attempted to continue on the motorsports history by building their own racing versions.
-Belgian PSI Motorsports' 911 Bi-Turbo and German A-Level Engineering's 911 GT2-R were used with mixed success in national series such as Belcar, but were not competitive in international series.
+Belgian PSI Motorsports' 996 Bi-Turbo and German A-Level Engineering's 996 GT2-R were used with moderate success in national series such as the Spanish GT Championship and Belcar.

+Modern GT2

+Porsche became the first manufacturer to commit to the new SRO GT2 category launched in 2018, with the Porsche 911 GT2 RS clubsport.
+The car has since competed in GT Sports Club America in 2020 and in the GT2 European Series from 2021 onward.
+An Evo kit for the car was introduced in 2023.